-The main underwriting risk incurred by the Company is disability risk.
-The Company performs annual experience analysis for each portfolio.
+The main underwriting risk incurred by CACI Reinsurance is Health Disability risk.
+CACI Reinsurance performs annual experience analysis for each portfolio.
 The methodology of this analysis is detailed in CACI Reinsurance reserving policy documents.
-In addition, the company has calibrated the mortality ORSA stress-test: 1/40 years claim deviation, without any reaction from the Company (no change in pricing policy, no change in dividend policy...), which is more an illustrative "worst case" scenario than a real possibility.
+In addition, CACI Reinsurance has calibrated an ORSA stresstest: 1/40 years Health and Non-Life claims deviation, without any reaction, which is deemed to be an illustrative "worst case" scenario as it is set as a reverse stress with very severe impact but has very low probability of occurrence.